Fredholm notions in scale calculus and Hamiltonian Floer theory: Fredholm property for nonlinear maps

 \section{Fredholm property for nonlinear maps}

-The notion of a nonlinear Fredholm map on scale Banach spaces cannot simply be obtained by adding ``sc-'' in appropriate places to the classical definition of Fredholm maps, but requires a minor tweaking to obtain an implicit function theorem for scale differentiable maps with surjective linearization.
+The notion of a nonlinear Fredholm map on scale Banach spaces is not obtained by adding ``sc-'' in appropriate places to the classical definition of Fredholm maps, but requires tweaking to ensure an implicit function theorem for sc-Fredholm maps with surjective linearization.
 The latter is usually proven by means of a contraction property of the map in a suitable reduction.
 Since the contraction will be iterated to obtain convergence, it needs to act on a fixed Banach space rather than between different levels of a scale Banach space.
-However, in classical nonlinear Fredholm theory, this contraction form follows from the continuity of the differential in the operator norm, whereas the differential of a scale smooth map is generally continuous only as operator between different levels.
+In classical Fredholm theory, this contraction form follows from the continuity of the differential in the operator norm, whereas the differential of a scale smooth map is generally continuous only as operator between different levels.
 Hofer-Wysocki-Zehnder solve this issue by making the contraction property a part of the definition of Fredholm maps.
 However, this raises the question of how this property can be proven for a given map.
 It turns out that in practice, this ``contraction germ normal form'' is established by proving classical continuous differentiability of the map in all but finitely many directions and the scale Fredholm property for this partial derivative.
-We will formalize this approach in an alternative definition of the nonlinear Fredholm property, which is stronger than the following definition from \cite{hwz1}, but is easier to check in practice.
+We will formalize this approach in an alternative definition of the nonlinear Fredholm property, which is stronger than the following definition from \cite{hwzbook}, but is easier to check in practice.

 Throughout we restrict our discussion to the Fredholm property at the zero vector $0\in\E$ in a scale Banach space.
-However, by a simple shift this provides the general Fredholm notion in polyfold theory, namely at any point $e_0\in E_\infty$ in the dense ``smooth'' subset.
+However, by a simple shift this provides the general Fredholm notion in polyfold theory.